Buck Owens: Personal life

 Owens was married four times, three ending in divorce and one in annulment.
 He married country singer Bonnie Campbell Owens in 1948.
-The couple had two sons, one of whom was Buddy Alan, and separated in 1951, and later divorced.
+They had two sons, one of whom was Buddy Alan.
+The couple separated in 1951 and later divorced.

-In 1956 Owens married Phyllis Buford with whom he had a third son.
-In the 1970s he had a relationship with Hee Haw "Honey" Lisa Todd and appeared with her as "Buck Owens and his gal Lisa" on the TV game show Tattletales.
+In 1956, Owens married Phyllis Buford with whom he had a third son.
+In the 1970s, he had a relationship with Hee Haw "Honey" Lisa Todd and appeared with her as "Buck Owens and his gal Lisa" on the TV game show Tattletales.

-In 1977 he wed Buckaroos fiddle player Jana Jae Greif.
+In 1977, he wed Buckaroos fiddle player Jana Jae Greif.
 Within a few days he filed for annulment, then changed his mind; the couple continued the on-and-off marriage for a year before divorcing.
 In 1979 he married Jennifer Smith.

 Owens had three sons: Buddy Alan (who charted several hits as a Capitol recording artist in the early 1970s and appeared with his father numerous times on Hee Haw), Johnny, and Michael Owens.

 Owens successfully recovered from oral cancer in the early 1990s, but had additional health problems near the end of the 1990s and the early 2000s, including pneumonia and a minor stroke in 2004.
 These health problems had forced him to curtail his regular weekly performances with the Buckaroos at his Crystal Palace.
 Owens died at his ranch just north of Bakersfield on March 25, 2006.
 He was 76 years old.

 Owens was inducted into the Country Music Hall of Fame in 1996.
 He was ranked No. 12 in CMT's 40 Greatest Men of Country Music in 2003.
 In addition, CMT also ranked the Buckaroos No. 2 in the network's 20 Greatest Bands in 2005.
 He was also inducted into the Nashville Songwriters Hall of Fame.

 The stretch of US Highway 82 in Sherman, Texas, is named the Buck Owens Freeway in his honor.